-Fox Girls Make Speaking with the Dead a Major Pastime
+Fox Girls Make Speaking with the Dead a Craze

 In 1849, the Fox Sisters begin the Spiritualist movement that forever changed how the Spirit World is viewed.
 Spiritualism became a major pastime of many groups around the world.
 Who were these girls, and how did they inadvertently start the spiritualist craze globally?